- Home

 - Are you paying unnecessary tax on your savings?

-Recent months have seen people rushing to take advantage of record savings rates, boosted by several consecutive increases in the Bank of England’s base rate.
+Recent months have seen people rushing to take advantage of competitive savings rates before they disappear, amid expectations that the Bank of England will reduce the base rate further in 2025.

-But a bigger savings pot means that you may push past your tax-free allowances, and indeed, new analysis from Paragon Bank shows that the number of savings accounts with balances large enough to incur tax on interest has tripled over the past year.
+But a bigger savings pot means that you may push past your tax-free allowances, leaving you with a surprise tax bill.

-If you’ve been hit by tax on your savings returns, or you’re looking to get started saving, it’s useful to understand how you may be able to use Individual Savings Accounts (ISAs) to potentially decrease the amount of tax you have to pay.
+If you’re worried about being hit by tax on your savings returns, or you’re looking to get started saving, it’s useful to understand how savings allowances work, and how you may be able to use Individual Savings Accounts (ISAs) to potentially reduce the amount of tax you have to pay.

 Do I have to pay tax on my savings?